Ray Ball specializes in the history of early modern Europe, particularly

 also recently published an article "Water, Wine, and Aloja: Consuming Interests in the Corrales de Comedias 1600-1646" in the journal Comedia Performance (2013), and she is one of

-the editors of a bilingual critical edition, Cómo Ser Rey: Instrucciones del emperador Carlos V a su hijo Felipe, which is forthcoming (September 2014) with the Spanish press El Viso.
+the editors of a bilingual critical edition, Cómo Ser Rey: Instrucciones del emperador Carlos V a su hijo Felipe (Madrid: Ediciones El Viso, 2014).

 Paul Dunscomb received his degree in East Asian History from the University of Kansas